facebook/react-native-website/cndocs/intro-react-native-components.md

 React Native is an open source framework for building Android and iOS applications using [React](https://reactjs.org/) and the app platform’s native capabilities.
 With React Native, you use JavaScript to access your platform’s APIs as well as to describe the appearance and behavior of your UI using React components: bundles of reusable, nestable code.
 You can learn more about React in the next section.
 But first, let’s cover how components work in React Native.

-## Views and mobile development
+## 视图（Views）与移动开发

-In Android and iOS development, a **view** is the basic building block of UI: a small rectangular element on the screen which can be used to display text, images, or respond to user input.
+在 Android 和 iOS 开发中， 一个**视图** is the basic building block of UI: a small rectangular element on the screen which can be used to display text, images, or respond to user input.
 Even the smallest visual elements of an app, like a line of text or a button, are kinds of views.
 Some kinds of views can contain other views.
 It’s views all the way down!

 <figure>
   <img src="https://cdn.jsdelivr.net/gh/reactnativecn/react-native-website@gh-pages/docs/assets/diagram_ios-android-views.svg" width="1000" alt="Diagram of Android and iOS app showing them both built on top of atomic elements called views.">